 Mansa Musa Takes Charge

 Sundiata Keita died in about 1255 and was followed by a succession of descendants until the empire passed into the hands of Mansa Musa.
-He was the grandson of Sundiata Keita, (some accounts say he was a great-great-grandson) and his rule is reckoned to be the gold age of the Mali Empire.
+He was the grandson of Sundiata Keita (some accounts say he was a great-great-grandson), and his rule is reckoned to be the golden age of the Mali Empire.

 He inherited the emperorship from his brother, Abu-Bakr, a man who was intrigued by the Atlantic Ocean.
 In 1312, Abu-Bakr put together a massive fleet of 2,000 ships with the aim of exploring the ocean.
 He appointed Musa to stand in for him as emperor while he was away.
 But, Abu-Bakr and the thousands who sailed with him were never seen again.